IVSOP/VerletParticles/README.md

 The structure is currently messy but will be fixed

-In main, I make a Renderer, a Sandbox and some Spawners.
-The sandbox is added to the renderer and the spawners are added to the sandbox

-The renderer, every frame, requests an update from the sandbox, that must spawn particles from the spawner, set the GPU data needed for the display, and solve collisions

-The Sandbox class provides some of these functionalities, while collisions and updates must be handled in a child class.
-For example, RegularSandbox, SortedSandbox, etc. are all children of Sandbox
+To run, you need a Renderer, Sandbox and (optional) Spawners

+The sandbox can have many implementations, currently GridSandbox is the only one working and also the fastest

+Spawners will, given a spawnFunc, spawn particles in a given certain place, acceleration, color, etc.

+Better explanation in the future

 *******